 The Materials and Engineering Research Institute (MERI) is a dynamic interdisciplinary research institute dedicated to addressing industrial problems through the application of fundamental science and engineering.
 Our experienced team has a highly successful track record applying cutting edge research to find innovative solutions to industry problems.
 The quality of our research has been confirmed by the results of the national Research Excellence Framework (REF) 2014, where 56% of the submitted research received the prestigious 4* and 3* rating as world-leading and internationally excellent.

 QinetiQ is a company of over 6,000 dedicated people providing technological and scientific expertise that helps our customers protect, improve and advance their vital interests.

 By listening to and anticipating your needs, we can provide unique solutions that combine our depth of knowledge and experience with a collaborative and enterprising approach.
 We work across every aspect of the life cycle of critical equipment and infrastructure, providing services and products that address our customers'; most pressing challenges.
-Our breadth and depth of experience spans many
+Our breadth and depth of experience spans many markets and industries.